 How to Share Your Android Tablet's Internet via Tethering

-A personal way to share your Android tablet’s digital cellular internet connection is tethering.
+A personal way to share your Android tablet’s digital cellular connection is to tether.
 This operation is carried out by connecting the tablet to another gizmo, such as a laptop computer, via its USB cable.
 Then you activate USB tethering, and the other gizmo is suddenly using the tablet like a modem.

-Connect the tablet to a PC using its USB cable.
+Connect the tablet to a computer or laptop by using the USB cable.

 Open the Settings app.

-Place a check mark by the USB Tethering option.
+Place a check mark by the USB Tethering item.

-Sharing the digital network connection incurs data usage charges against your cellular data plan.
+Sharing the digital network connection incurs data usage charges against your mobile data plan.
 Be careful with your data usage when you’re sharing a connection.